treeific/3D_Printer/nozzle-scrub/README.md

 **:warning: Testing for nozzle-scrub mount is not complete, use at your own risk.**

 This allows a nozzle-scrub to be mounted on the Switchwire.
 This provides the ability to do nozzle probing, and take take advantage of [auto z calibration](https://github.com/protoloft/klipper_z_calibration).
+I use this in combination with [:arrow_right: z-stop](/z-stop/)

 ### Notes
 - This is modeled after the [Decontaminator](https://github.com/VoronDesign/VoronUsers/tree/master/abandoned_mods/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket_%26_Nozzle_Scrubber) Props to the creator! (edwardyeeks I believe...)